malloc47/malloc47.github.com/_posts/2012-11-24-pythonbrew-opencv-debian.md

     ~/.pythonbrew/venvs/Python-2.7.3/{venv-name}/include/python2.7

-The hitch, however, is that the `virtualenv` does not got a copy/symlink of the shared library we specifically built when first compiling python using `pythonbrew`, unlike a typical native python install.
+The hitch, however, is that the `virtualenv` does not have a copy/symlink of the shared library we specifically built when first compiling python using `pythonbrew`, unlike a typical native python install.
 This means that `cmake`'s approach to locate this library